gkeeth/current-sensor/README.md

 # current-sensor
 Hall effect current sensor board.
 Invasive (connected in series with DUT), with BNC output to oscilloscope.

 Designed to fit in Hammond 1593W enclosure.
+Powered by 9V battery.
 Includes PCBs for front and back panels.

 WORK IN PROGRESS